rjkviegas/skills-workshops/week-4/process_modelling_web_request/COACH_INSTRUCTIONS.md

 * Show the diagram of MVC.
 Have a discussion about each thing the diagram shows
 * Assign roles for browser, controller, model, view and database to members of the cohort and act out how information is passed between each component.
-Each member of the group should add to a process model the information in the request they are making.
+Each member of the group should add to a process model on a sheet of paper the information  in the request they are making and pass this around the group.

 This should be specific about how each component queries another component and what
 information is passed at each stage.